US579/COMP9337-19T1/Project1/README.md

 -c : the client that connect to AP legally. if not spcecif which client , it will disconnect all the clients which connect to this WI-FI

+the client will be disconnected from the AP we input above